qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 The names of the parameters in the fit function are important since they are used in the analysis result, and potentially in your experiment database as a fit result.

-Here is another example how to implement a multi-objective optimization task:
+Here is another example on how to implement a multi-objective optimization task:

 .. jupyter-input::